-Wisecrack are proud to have a long-standing working relationship with Von Fox Promotions, a media company from the North East, consisting of Richard Flood and Sophie Teasdale.
-They specialise in promoting artists, shows and local companies through the media of video, photography, social media and graphic design.
+Wisecrack are proud to have a long-standing working relationship with Von Fox Promotions, a media company from the North East consisting of Richard Flood and Sophie Teasdale.
+They specialise in promoting artists, shows and local companies through video, photography, social media and graphic design.

-Von Fox have worked on a number of Wisecrack Productions; they have produced trailers, publicity images, flyers, websites and other promotional material for Carrying David, Mr Corvan's Music Hall, The Great Joe Wilson, Hadaway Harry, and The Great Geordie Songbook, as well as stage managing and offering technical support.
+Von Fox has worked on several Wisecrack Productions; they have produced trailers, publicity images, flyers, websites and other promotional material for Carrying David, Mr Corvan's Music Hall, The Great Joe Wilson, Hadaway Harry and The Great Geordie Songbook, as well as stage managing and offering technical support.

 Nationally Renowned Cartoonist

 Blyth-born cartoonist David Haldane is proud of his hometown.
-Raised in Hunter Avenue (not far from Croft Park) he attended Crofton infants and junior school, then Blyth Grammar school, and still lives in Northumberland
+Raised in Hunter Avenue, not far from Blyth Spartan's Croft Park, he attended Crofton Infants and Junior School and then Blyth Grammar School.
+He still lives in Northumberland.

-David's cartoons have appeared in the likes of Private Eye, Punch magazine and The Times.
-He also wrote for Spitting Image back in the 1980s (when it was good).
+David's cartoons have appeared in the likes of Private Eye, Punch magazine and The Times newspaper.
+He also wrote for ITV's Spitting Image back in the 1980s (when it was good).
 He is the go-to cartoonist for BBC Look North and his work featured on BBC Inside Out.

-David, who worked in the art department of the Shields Gazette from 1977 to 1983, produced cartoons for Hadaway Harry, a previous Wisecrack production, and was only too happy to contribute another for Wor Bella, as seen here.
+David, who worked in the art department of the Shields Gazette, South Shields, from 1977 to 1983, produced cartoons for Hadaway Harry, a previous Wisecrack production, and was only too happy to contribute another for Wor Bella, as seen below.